Excalaibur

 1865

-Octavius Decatur Gass, a former miner and irrigation inspector, builds a ranch on the site of the Mormon fort, which becomes known as the Las Vegas Ranch.
+Octavius Decatur Gass, a former miner and irrigation inspector, builds a ranch on the site of the Mormon fort.
 He is the first permanent settler in Las Vegas.

 1900

-The population of Nevada is 42,000 (from 60,000 ten years earlier).
+The population of Nevada is 42,000.
 The population of Las Vegas is 19 (nineteen).
-Nevada's largest town is Delamar, a gold mining camp of 1,000 people about 100 miles north of Las Vegas.

 1905